← All posts

 tool_2 (Grep) <- paired with Read's output "def fib(n): ..."

-5. “No chaos,” layer two: every call gets exactly one result
+5. No chaos, layer two: every call gets exactly one result

-The API has an iron rule: every tool_use in an assistant message must be followed by exactly one matching result, or the next request is rejected outright (HTTP 400).
+The API has an iron rule.
+Every tool_use in an assistant message must be followed by exactly one matching result, or the next request is rejected outright (HTTP 400).

-6. “No chaos,” layer three: parallel tools may not touch shared context directly
+6. No chaos, layer three: parallel tools don’t touch shared context directly

 Once a turn ends, the next turn’s history is stitched together in a fixed order: